cap-js/sdm/README.md

 8. **Open a file** by clicking on the attachment.
 We demonstrate this by opening the previously uploaded PDF file: `Solar Panel Report.pdf`
    <img width="1300" alt="Delete an attachment" style="border-radius:0.5rem;" src="etc/open.gif">

-9. **Rename a file** by going into Edit mode and setting a new name for the file in the rename box.
+9. **Rename a file** by going into Edit mode and setting a new name for the file in the filename field.
 Then click the **Save** button to have that file renamed in SAP Document Management Integration Option.
 We demonstrate this by renaming the previously uploaded PDF file: `Solar Panel Report.pdf`
    <img width="1300" alt="Delete an attachment" style="border-radius:0.5rem;" src="etc/rename.gif">

 10. **Delete a file** by going into Edit mode and selecting the file(s) and by using the **Delete** button on the Attachments table.
 Then click the **Save** button to have that file deleted from the resource (SAP Document Management Integration Option).
 We demonstrate this by deleting the previously uploaded PDF file: `Solar Panel Report_2024.pdf`